MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/modern-control-toggle.md

 [This article is pre-release document and is subject to change.]

-A control that the user can turn on or off by moving its handle.
+A control that the user can turn on or off by moving the handle.

 ## Description